 With every fake server location I found, all three tools strongly suggested the same location.
 Nonetheless, you may still get some outlier results due to different variables and hops in the network.
 To control for variables and easily eliminate these outliers, simply run multiple tests with all three tools.
 You should find the results to be very consistent, all pointing to the same location.

-Dishonesty is a growing problem with VPNs that more people are starting to recognize.
+Dishonesty is a growing problem with VPN services that more people are starting to recognize.
 From fake reviews to shady marketing tactics, false advertising, and various VPN scams, there’s a lot to watch out for.

 Fake VPN servers are yet another issue to avoid.
 Unfortunately with all the deceptive marketing, it can be difficult to find the true facts.